 In response to the restrictive measures imposed by governmental authorities and for the protection of our employees and customers, we temporarily closed our dedicated stores, our manufacturing locations and many of our warehouses for much of the second fiscal quarter of 2020.
 This extended period of suspended operations had a material adverse impact upon our results of operations during the second fiscal quarter of 2020 and resulted in a significant net loss for 2020.
-In addition to operating losses resulting from severely reduced sales volumes, we also recorded charges for goodwill impairment (Note 8) as well as for the impairment of certain other long-lived assets (Note 14).
-However, since restarting our manufacturing operations and reopening stores, we have seen a significant improvement in business conditions which allowed us to return to overall profitability for the third and fourth fiscal quarters of 2020 continuing through fiscal 2021.
-Tempering these improvements were the continuing logistical challenges faced by the entire home furnishings industry that resulted from COVID-related labor shortages and supply chain disruptions which created significant delays in order fulfillment and increased backlogs.
+In addition to operating losses resulting from severely reduced sales volumes, we also recorded charges for goodwill impairment as well as for the impairment of certain other long-lived assets.
+However, since restarting our manufacturing operations and reopening stores, we have seen a significant improvement in business conditions which allowed us to return to overall profitability for the third and fourth fiscal quarters of 2020 continuing through fiscal 2022.
+However, continuing logistical challenges faced by the entire home furnishings industry resulting from COVID-related labor shortages and supply chain disruptions created significant delays in order fulfillment and increasing backlogs as we were not able to produce and ship at the incoming rate of wholesale and retail orders.
+Gradual decreases in wholesale and retail backlogs over the course of 2022 were driven by a lower rate of incoming orders coupled with gradual easing of supply chain constraints.
 By the end of fiscal 2022, these issues have been substantially resolved.
 However, we cannot anticipate the impact of any future resurgence of COVID-19 upon our business, which could include, among other things, reductions in customer traffic to our retail stores, increased labor shortages and renewed supply chain disruptions.
 Should these conditions resume, this may have a material adverse impact on our ultimate financial condition and liquidity.